Polkadex-Substrate/polkadex-docs/docs/doc9-polkadexFungibleAssets.md

 title: Polkadex Fungible Assets
 ---

-Polkadex Fungible Assets allows developers and project teams to issue tokens by sending a transaction in Polkadex.
-It enables project teams in Ethereum and Polkadot ecosystem to issue tokens before their projects are developed completely.
+Polkadex Fungible Assets allows developers and teams to issue tokens simply by sending a transaction in Polkadex, enabling them to issue tokens before their projects in Ethereum and Polkadot ecosystems are fully deployed.

 ## Key Features and Functionalities

-- Tokens will have full ERC-20 functionality
-- Tokens will have an identity that can be approved by the governance to show support of the network ( That is, Like Twitter shows approved profiles, the governance can approve and attest tokens ).
-It can avoid fake tokens and the community can attest project teams.
-- Tokens can have customizable vesting support from the date of registration, teams can define custom vesting period for each addresses.
-- These tokens can move freely to other parachains and to their native parachain.
-- These tokens can move to Ethereum using  ChainBridge to call a smart contract in Ethereum that can deploy a ERC-20 contract that can mint/burn when tokens are sent from Polkadex to Ethereum or back.
-It gives backwards compatibility.
-- Polkadex Fungible Assets pallet will be further extended to support tokenizing shares of a company, and other real world assets.
+The tokens will have full ERC-20 functionality and an identity that can be approved by the governance showing support of the network.
+In the same way, as Twitter shows verified profiles the Polkadex governance will be able to approve and attest tokens.
+This will help to avoid fake tokens and allow our community to confirm certain projects.
+Tokens can have customizable vesting support from the date of registration.
+Teams can define a custom vesting period for each address.
+The tokens can move freely between their native parachain and other parachains.
+In Ethereum Network the transition will be done using ChainBridge.
+It will call a smart contract in Ethereum that can deploy an ERC-20 contract and mint or burn tokens sent between Polkadex and Ethereum networks, giving backwards compatibility.
+Polkadex Fungible Assets will be further enriched to support tokenizing company shares and other real-world assets.